 - We respect their diverse opinions and perspectives.

 - When issues of conflict arise, we are committed to exploring avenues of common ground and resolution.
 In the rare instances when differences cannot be resolved, we will always maintain and demonstrate courteous respect for every viewpoint.

 These commitments and the stakeholder engagement process are embedded throughout our business practices.

 Entergy’s shared commitment to our stakeholders is rooted in the same values as everything we do as a company.

 Entergy partners with nonprofit organizations to accomplish and amplify our business objectives and in many cases, drive thought leadership.
 Partnering for solutions aligns with Goal #17 of the United Nations Sustainable Development Goals – Partnerships for the Goals.
 Below are examples of Entergy’s partner organizations.

-Sustainability and Environmental
+Sustainability and environmental leadership

 We truly believe that each of us has a role to play in protecting the air we breathe and conserving our homes for future generations.
 We’re in this together.
 That’s why, in addition to being an industry leader in using clean energy resources, we’ve partnered with environmental organizations in accomplishing our shared goal for a cleaner, better tomorrow.

 - Gulf Coast Carbon Collaborative

 - The Nature Conservancy